expipiplus1/vulkan/readme.md

 You may want to pass your `<nixpkgs>` as `pkgs` to `default.nix` to avoid rebuilding a parallel set of haskell packages based on the pegged nixpkgs version in `default.nix`.
-It should probably work with a wide range of nixpkgss, however some overrides in `default.nix` may need tweaking.
+It should probably work with a wide range of nixpkgss, however some overrides in `default.nix` may need tweaking,

+Alternatively you could use the Cachix repo https://app.cachix.org/cache/vulkan-haskell which contains the latest closure for the packages in this repo.

 `nix-build -A vulkan` is probably not terribly useful for using the library as it just builds the Haskell library.